anapenedos/PhosQuest/README.md

-# PhosphoQuest Application Readme
+# PhosQuest Application Readme

-NB: After building this application we realised that there is a commerical product named PhosphoQuest, which is a Kinase ELISA.
+NB: After building this application we realised that there is a commerical product named PhosQuest, which is a Kinase ELISA.
 We would therefore need to change the name of this application prior to making this repository freely available and edit this in the code and documentation.

 ## Index